-Visit the Tyne Cot Cemetery, where many soldiers who died in the Ypres Salient are buried.
-See the Tyne Cot Memorial to the Missing, the stone wall that surrounds the cemetery containing the names of missing soldiers from the UK and New Zealand.
+Walk up Hill 60, one of the famous World War I battlefields.
+At this site, much of the fighting occurred underground in tunnels created by mines.
+Visit the Tyne Cot Cemetery, in which many of the soldiers who died fighting in the Ypres Salient are buried.
+Among the graves, take note of the Tyne Cot Memorial to the Missing, dedicated to the missing soldiers from the UK and New Zealand.